-- stat:canceled (note U.S. spelling) means that the content of the newsltem must not be used, ever. - stat:withheld means the content must not be used until further notice.
+stat:canceled (note U.S. spelling) means that the content of the newsltem must not be used, ever. stat:withheld means the content must not be used until further notice.

 When an Item is cancelled, it must never be used, but an Item that has been withheld may subsequently have its status updated to "usable".
-For further information on processing rules, see section 26.2
+For further information on processing rules, see Publishing Status.

-7.6.2 Use of URIs in place of QCodes
+7.5.2 Use of URIs in place of QCodes